Chapter 12:

 “Ah?
 Yes, of course.
 This way.”

 I followed the diplomat out of the building.
-The Nihonese man trailed a few feet behind me, followed by the old man, and finally, the attractive woman.
+The Nihonese man trailed a few feet behind me, followed by the old man, and finally, the striking woman.
 To my surprise, the ethereal beauty chose to follow as well, drifting silently a few meters behind me.

 “Oh my god!”